The Red Flag Group privacy statement

 6. Data integrity: We take reasonable steps to ensure that data we collect is reliable for its intended use, accurate, complete, and current.
 We do not process personal data in any way that is incompatible or inconsistent with the purpose for which such information was collected.

-For the purposes of communication and marketing, RFG collects information from our website (www.redflaggroup.com) and from third parties.
+For the purposes of communication and marketing, RFG collects information directly from you, through automated technologies or interactions, and from third parties.

-As is the case of most web sites, we gather certain information automatically and store it in log files.
+We also gather certain information automatically from our website and store it in log files.
 This information may include Internet protocol (IP) addresses, browser type, Internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.
-We do not link this automatically collected data to other information we collect about you.
+In order to send you push-notifications (for reasons described in more detail below), we will need to collect certain information about your device such as operating system and user identification information.

 The personal data we collect may be used to: